Resident234/php.net/pages/www.php.net_class.recursivedirectoryiterator.php.md

 Remember this simple rule of thumb:

-&#x2192; A RecursiveDirectoryIterator must be FILTERED or you have a solid reason for why it shouldn&apos;t.
+&#x2192; A RecursiveDirectoryIterator must be FILTERED or you have a solid reason for why it shouldn't.

 On PHP &lt;5.4, implement the following - your custom conditions move into a proper filter: